Colorectal Cancer Awareness

 #BlueBeadsDay

 Raise awareness of colorectal cancer in Indian Country by celebrating #BlueBeadsDay!
-Join AICAF on March 24, 2022 to encourage loved ones to get screened and help spread the word about early detection.
+Join AICAF throughout March to encourage loved ones to get screened and help spread the word about early detection.
 If you are interested in partnering with us for a Blue Beads Day event in your community or at your clinic, please contact health@aicaf.org.